On Model Calibration for Long-Tailed Object Detection and Instance Segmentation: Post-Processing Calibration for Long-Tailed Object Detection

 \subsection{Comparison to Existing Work}

 \citet{li2020overcoming} investigated classifier normalization~\cite{kang2019decoupling} for post-processing calibration.
 They modified the calculation of $\phi_c$ from $\vw_c^{\top}f_{\vtheta}(\vx)$ to $\frac{\vw_c^{\top}}{\|\vw_c\|_2^\gamma}f_{\vtheta}(\vx)$, building upon the observation that the classifier weights of head classes tend to exhibit larger norms~\cite{kang2019decoupling}.
 The results, however, were much worse than their proposed cost-sensitive method BaGS.
 They attributed the inferior result to the background class, and had combined two models, with or without classifier normalization, attempting to improve the accuracy.
 Our decomposition in \autoref{eq_decompose_softmax} suggests a more straightforward way to handle the background class.
 Moreover, $N_c$ provides a better signal for calibration than $\|\vw_c\|_2$, according to~\cite{ye2020identifying,kim2020adjusting}.
+We provide more discussions and comparison results in the {{supplementary material}}.